-In 2016-2017 I was a Von Holst Prize Lecturer and Bessie Pierce Prize Preceptor in the Department of History, as well as a Teaching Fellow and Consultant with the Chicago Center for Teaching.
+In 2018-2019, I taught at the University of Pennsylvania during a postdoctoral fellowship at the Wolf Humanities Center.
+In 2016-2017 I was a Von Holst Prize Lecturer and Bessie Pierce Prize Preceptor in the Department of History at the University of Chicago, as well as a Teaching Fellow and Consultant with the Chicago Center for Teaching.
 I also taught for the Center for the Study of Gender and Sexuality at the University of Chicago.
 In addition to my research focus on the long nineteenth century, I have extensive graduate training in the colonial and Revolutionary eras.

 From 2012-2014 and 2016-2017, I was a Bessie Pierce Prize Preceptor in the Department of History.
 In that role I taught the Senior Seminar and BA Seminar I, and co-advised 29 BA theses.
 My Autumn 2013 course on Historical Methodology was awarded Honorable Mention for Excellence in Course Design by the Center for Teaching at the University of Chicago.
 I have also lectured in the America in World Civilization sequence and taught for the University of Chicago Writing Program.

-In the classroom, I teach with material and visual culture in addition to texts, and have implemented digital course assignments.
+In the classroom, I teach with material and visual culture in addition to texts, and implement digital course assignments.
 I also advised other graduate student instructors as a teaching consultant for the Chicago Center for Teaching.

 Von Holst Prize Lectureship–Department of History, 2016-2017